 Fiscal Stimulus vs. Austerity

 The goal of fiscal policy is to adjust government spending and tax rates to promote many of the same goals as monetary policy — a stable and growing economy.
 Like monetary policy, fiscal policy alone can’t control the direction of an economy.

 Fiscal stimulus is the increase in government spending or transfers to stimulate economic growth.
 In most cases, this increase in spending increases the growth rate of public debt with the hope that economic improvements will help fill the gap.
 Governments acting to stimulate the economy may also decide to lower tax rates to put more cash in the pockets of businesses and consumers to encourage spending.

 Austerity is the opposite process whereby a government cuts back on spending and increases taxes to reduce debt and improve its financial footing.
 Often, this results in a decrease in economic growth as consumers and businesses spend more money on taxes and rely less on government projects or jobs as a revenue source.
 These measures are often enacted by third-party creditors looking to ensure repayment of debt.

 Conflicts in Policies

 Fiscal policy occasionally runs contrary to monetary policy, especially during times of great economic uncertainty.
 After an economic downturn occurs, central banks often try to stimulate the economy by making capital more accessible to consumers and businesses.
-Fiscal policy might take a different approach by reining in government spending and increasing taxes, which can actually hurt business and consumer spending and offset any pro-growth effects.
+A fiscal policy might take a different approach by reining in government spending and increasing taxes, which can actually hurt business and consumer spending and offset any pro-growth effects.

 Governments may take these actions to improve public finances or meet the demands of international banks and creditors.
 For instance, Greece was forced to undergo fiscal austerity by its European creditors, which ended up dramatically slowing its growth rates.
 This ran contrary to — and ultimately canceled out — the European Central Bank’s low-interest-rate policy that was attempting to stimulate growth in the Eurozone.

 Most economists agree that a combination of pro-growth monetary and fiscal policy is needed to truly support growth.

 The Bottom Line